Top 10 Best Sites

 Backed by years of observation and research, Mark is a knowledgeable, thoughtful, and compassionate resource for anyone seeking relationship advice.
 He travels across the country to give talks about authenticity, connection, responsibility, and choice.
 “It’s important to build relational skills.
 We make mistakes, not because we’re broken, but because we aren’t taught a different way,” he said.
 “I want to show people how to turn conflict into intimacy.”

 Singles and couples can dive deeper into their relational patterns and communication skills by going on weekend workshops with Mark.
-You can check his online calendar of events to see where you can catch this relationship dojo speaking next.

 Whether they’re hoping to change careers or build an emotional connection with someone special, Mark inspires his audience to take control of their own happiness and transform what they believe is possible.